im-in-space/masto-notif/README.md

 # Add a cron like
 # */10 * * * * cd ~/masto-notif && bash -c 'date ; python newRegs.py ; python newTrends.py' > cron.log 2>&1
 ```

+### Important note

+This code is provided as-is and without intention of providing additional help.
+There may be unannounced broken changes and no support will be provided.